Mariners mark Daniel Vogelbach’s mammoth homer with a cone and caution tape

 Also

-The plan is still for Yusei Kikuchi to make a normal start vs. the Angels and Shotei Ohtani on Thursday night.
+The plan is still for Yusei Kikuchi to make a normal start against the Angels and Shotei Ohtani on Thursday night.
 Kikuchi and Ohtani went to the same high school — Hanamaki Higashi High School in the Iwate Prefecture.
-However Kikuchi was three years older and they were never teammates.
+However, Kikuchi is three years older and they were never teammates.
 But they are close friends.
-In five plate appearances vs. Kikuchi, Ohtani has a single and a double while striking out three times.
+In five plate appearances against Kikuchi in Japan, Ohtani has a single and a double while striking out three times.
 Kikuchi could make a one-inning start in his following turn, which would come against the Astros.

 Ryon Healy (lower back inflammation) said he has no timetable to begin baseball activities.
 Healy said the muscles are still very tight and they have to wait until they “unclench” before he’s cleared to begin swinging a bat.

-Servias said that once Hunter Strickland (right lat strain) throws off the mound, his timetable to returning to the bullpen would be around two weeks.
+Servias said that once Hunter Strickland (right lat strain) throws off the mound, his timetable to return to the bullpen would be around two weeks.
 Strickland would throw two extended bullpens, a live batting practice and then report to an affiliate for a rehab assignment.
-He’d probably make 2-3 appearances on the rehab assignment before coming back.
+He’d probably make two to three appearances on the rehab assignment before coming back.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.